 Please note that the initial visit is free if you are within 2 miles from our office.
 Further out we will charge a call out fee (redeemable against design fees) for the initial site visit.
 This fee starts at £200 and will be confirmed by email depending on location and nature of the project.

-Survey (Stage B)
+Survey and Site analysis (Stage B)

 The site survey consists in taking measurements and spot levels, existing buildings, trees and planting that will be retained, site aspect, etc.